Hi! I’m a Research Economist at the Directorate of Economic Studies of Banco de México.

 In my current work, I study how consumers acquire and process information about inflation, how they use it to form beliefs about the economy, and the consequences this has on the transmission of aggregate shocks and the design of macroeconomic policy.

 Ph.D. in Economics, 2022

 M.Res. in Economics, 2016

 Universitat Pompeu Fabra

 Barcelona School of Economics

 B.Sc. in Economics, 2012

-I study the consequences of consumer inattention to aggregate inflation on the transmission of macroeconomic shocks.
-I provide a theory where consumers acquire information about prices from their shopping experiences and use this information to learn about inflation.
-The key feature of the theory is that inattention anchors households’ perceptions about inflation, but the degree of anchoring is endogenous and depends on structural features of the economy.
-I show that this information friction alone simultaneously affects the aggregate demand and supply sides of the economy, propagating and amplifying the impact of demand shocks on output, even when prices are flexible.
-Price stickiness exacerbates the propagation created by consumer inattention, and the interaction of both frictions can be larger than the total effect of each friction considered separately.
+This paper studies the macroeconomic consequences of consumers’ incomplete information about inflation.
+To do so, I extend the benchmark New Keynesian model by assuming that consumers rely on noisy information from their shopping experiences to form beliefs about inflation.
+In other words, they learn by shopping.
+I show that this friction anchors households’ beliefs about inflation.
+However, the degree of anchoring is endogenous and depends on the model’s structural features, including the monetary policy stance.
+Learning by shopping propagates the impact of demand shocks on output, even when prices are flexible.
+Price stickiness exacerbates this propagation, and the interaction of both frictions can be larger than the sum of the effects of each friction considered separately.
 Moreover, learning by shopping makes the slope of the Phillips curve a function of the degree of anchoring.
-For this reason, a more hawkish monetary policy can simultaneously explain the anchoring of households’ inflation expectations, the flattening of the Phillips curve, and the lower volatility and persistence of inflation observed in the last decades.
-The theory suggests that such a policy also changed the drivers of the business cycle: It reduced the impact of supply shocks on aggregate output and made it more sensitive to exogenous shifts in aggregate demand.
+For this reason, a more hawkish monetary policy can simultaneously anchor households’ inflation expectations, flatten the Phillips curve, and lower the volatility and persistence of inflation.
+The model suggests that such a policy also changed the drivers of the business cycle: It reduced the impact of supply shocks on aggregate output and made it more sensitive to exogenous shifts in aggregate demand.